 - If neither of the above scenarios is possible, you can assign the role of the backup proxy to a machine on the network closer to the source or the target storage with which the proxy will be working.
 In this case, VM data will be transported over LAN using NBD protocol.

-Limitations for Backup Proxy
+Requirements and Limitations for Linux Backup Proxy